Categories

 English language Uncategorized

-Q: I realize that the phrase “spick-and-span” means spotless, but I don’t see what the words “spick” and “span” have to do with cleanliness.
+Q: I realize that the phrase “spick and span” means spotless, but I don’t see what the words “spick” and “span” have to do with cleanliness.
 Do you know the origin of the expression?

-A: “Spick-and-span” (sometimes “spic-and-span”) dates back to the 17th century, according to the Oxford English Dictionary.
+A: “Spick and span” (sometimes “spic-and-span”) dates back to the 17th century, according to the Oxford English Dictionary.
 The first published reference is in The Diary of Samuel Pepys (1665): “My Lady Batten walking through the dirty lane with new spicke and span white shoes.”

-The Barnhart Concise Dictionary of Etymology says the expression is a shortening of an older phrase, “spick-and-span new,” from about 1580.
 In the 16th century, this meant as new as a newly made nail or spike (the “spick”) and a fresh chip of wood (“span”).
 The latter part of the phrase was borrowed from the Old Icelandic spann-nyr (“new chip”).